swharden/ABF-SDK/ABFFIO-2.2.0.1/readme.md

-Contents of `ABF_FileSupportPack.zip` which is distributed with pClamp 11.2 (downloadable from Molecular Devices website)
+This folder contains files from the _ABF File Support Pack_ which is distributed with pClamp (downloadable from Molecular Devices website)

 ```c
 // Function signatures from ABFFILES.H